claudiarichardxx/Spell-Correction-Using-MED/README.md

 # To reproduce the results on Birkbeck:

 The program was run on multiple systems and the results were stored as json files.
-They are available in resuls\parts.
+They are available in results\parts.
 We import the result files in the example run(examples\spellCheckUsingMED.ipynb) to show the calculation of the s@k metric.

 # Folders: